-- High Profile Sex Offender
+- High Profile Sex Offense

 - Mental Health Disorder (Diagnosed with mental illness and receiving medication)

-The planning for this group of offenders could begin 120 or more days prior to release.
+The planning for this group of individuals could begin 120 or more days prior to release.
 Planning can include arranging an array of community services including housing (to be in place at the time of release), mental health services, A&D assessment, etc. The transition plan must be appropriate to risk and needs, ranging from most restrictive to least restrictive release requirements.

 The drug-use forecasting data from the Multnomah County jail shows that 54% to 76% of men and 51% to 88% of women test positive for at least one illegal drug when booked.
 Inmates with addiction issues are the most likely to have frequent incarcerations.
-The majority of offenders also have mental health issues and concerns.
+The majority of individuals also have mental health issues and concerns.
 Currently, 75% of the prison population have been convicted of committing a crime against a person.
-Best practices, combined with data from years of research, clearly dictate the need to provide case management, safe and secure housing, assistance with employment, aftercare and ancillary services for those offenders transitioning into our communities.
+Best practices, combined with data from years of research, clearly dictate the need to provide case management, safe and secure housing, assistance with employment, aftercare and ancillary services for those individuals transitioning into our communities.
 A recent statewide study indicates that criminal activity decreased by approximately 40% when stable housing and supportive services were available.
-The benefits of these services to the offender and the community are clear.
+The benefits of these services to the justice involved individual and the community are clear.

 In line with the County's long-term benchmark of reduced crime, the goal of ARC is to ensure community safety by providing support and resources to assist individuals - specifically, special needs individuals - in their successful integration into community from residential treatment, jail, or prison.
 TSU actively works to build partnerships with community-based services and organizations, as well as other Multnomah County Departments to provide the continuum of care that is needed for recently released individuals, including transitional and permanent housing.